flowcommerce/redux-fetch/README.md

 * `[renderFailure: Function]`: If an error occurs that prevents Redux Fetch from fetching the data required for rendering a component, nothing will be rendered by default.
 Error handling behavior can be configured by supplying a callback to the `renderFailure` property.

-* `[renderSuccess: Function]`: When all data necessary to render becomes available, Redux Fetch will render the supplied Component by default.
+* `[renderSuccess: Function]`: When all data necessary to render becomes available, Redux Fetch will render the supplied Component by default (i.e. the React Router `RouterContext` component).
 However, you can change this behavior by supplying a callback to the `renderSuccess` property.
-The `renderSuccess` callback is called with the `children` to be rendered.
+The `renderSuccess` callback is called with the `children` to be rendered (i.e. the router context).
+Typically, you will not use this callback but we have exposed it in case you need to hack something together.

 * `routerProps: RouterState`: The React Router properties normally injected into `RouterContext` that represent the current state of the router.

 #### Remarks

-* You should only have to set `forceInitialFetch` to `true` on the client-side.
-The requests sent to the server depend on your implementation.
-For example, you may have implemented the Redux asynchronous action dispatched in `fetchAsyncState` to avoid sending a request when the data already exist in the Redux store.
+* Setting `forceInitialFetch` to `true` does not always guarantee that a request will be sent to the server.
+Internally, this component calls the `fetchAsyncState` function you provide when decorating your route components with the `withFetch` higher-order component.
+So, if your implementation for that function avoids sending a request under specific circumstances (e.g. data already existing in the Redux store) then you will not see a request go out to the server.

+* Views returned by `renderLoading`, `renderFailure`, and `renderSuccess` are rendered outside the router context.

 ### `useFetch([options])`

-A React Router middleware that that attempts to fulfill the data required in order to render matched decorated route components in the component hierarchy below.
+A React Router middleware that attempts to fulfill the data required in order to render matched decorated route components in the component hierarchy below.

 #### Arguments

 * `[options: Object]`: Same options available for `FetchRootContainer` as props with the exception of `routerProps` since it can be inferred.

 ### `fetchRouteData(routerProps)`